xJust3M/english-for-designers/05-storytelling/index.md

-# I chose a wrong highschool and I am glad I did
+# I chose a wrong high school, and I’m glad I did

 by Matyáš Letáček